jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 }
 {% endhighlight %}

-let's start with a pratical example, so we have a model composed by a User and related Address.
+Let's start with a pratical example.
+Suppose that we have a model composed by a User and related Address.

 {% highlight swift %}
 struct User {